 For a cup of exotic elegance, look no further than our premium loose leaf Jasmine Green Tea.
 Pairing the finest Chinese green teas with exotic jasmine blooms, it’s a wonderfully floral tea that looks, smells and tastes extraordinary.
 Sip a cup of this botanical brew and feel calm and cleansed for the rest of the day.

 Our Tea Masters start this special blend with a base of fine air-dried green teas from the Jiangxi, Anhui and Zhejiang provinces of China.
 Known as the ‘Golden Triangle’, this area is famed for its superior green tea production.
 Leaves and tips are picked in the spring to give a purer, more delicate flavour, helping to highlight the jasmine’s sweet fragrance.
 The tea is layered with freshly picked jasmine buds and left overnight.
 As they open, the buds infuse the tea with their unmistakable perfume.
 The process is repeated over several nights to get just the right balance.
 The result is a crisp and grassy green tea singing with fragrant jasmine.
-A sprinkling of jasmine flowers ensures the blend looks just as gorgeous as it tastes.
 Once brewed, this greenish-gold infusion releases a bright and evocative scent.
 It’s a cuppa that both soothes and stimulates in one.

 You’ll find 100 grams (g) of Loose Leaf Jasmine Green Tea presented in a pretty metal tea caddy.
 The loose leaf tea comes foil-sealed inside for freshness.
 Not only are decorative tea caddies the perfect way to store and preserve teas, they help celebrate the long-established tea making ceremony too.
 This caddy is decorated with William James' painting ‘The Thames Below Westminster Bridge’ – the perfect gift for tea lovers.